nicoleamorveli/find_orthos/README.md

     - `A0A174IDN3` (both entries are found by `PF04087`)

 ## New version
-this new version ortho_full_taxonomy.py gives the detailed taxonomy divided by genus (I think) but it's very long
+this new version ortho_full_taxonomy.py gives the detailed taxonomy divided by genus (I think) but the report it's very long